 - (1.)
 Description of scenario generation for interest rates and equity returns - (2.)
 Disclose the number "n" of scenarios used and the methods used to determine the sampling error of the CTE (90) statistic when using "n" scenarios. - (3.)
 Time Step of Model (e.g. Monthly, Quarterly, Annual) - (4.)
 Correlation of equity and / or fund returns - (5.)
 Processes to ensure scenarios meet calibration requirements - (6.)
-Support for mapping variable accounts to proxy funds
+Support for mapping variable accounts to proxy funds v.
+Other

-- v.
-Other - (1.)
+- (1.)
 Description of and support for any simplified approaches in the Cash Flow Models. - (2.)
-Basis for decision to aggregate Business Segments if aggregation is done. - d.
-Description and results of material sensitivity tests performed. - e.
-A description of the internal controls and procedures used to ensure the appropriateness of the actuary's judgment when permitted by this report and applicable Actuarial Standards of Practice. - f.
+Basis for decision to aggregate Business Segments if aggregation is done. - (3.)
+Description of the use of data prior to the valuation date. - f.
+Description and results of material sensitivity tests performed. - g.
+A description of the internal controls and procedures used to ensure the appropriateness of the actuary's judgment when permitted by this report and applicable Actuarial Standards of Practice. - h.
 A list of the key risk measurement tracking tools that the company uses as an early warning of changes in experience between Valuation Dates. - 3.
 If there is a material change in assumptions from the previous year, an executive summary shall be sent to the state of domicile communicating such change and quantifying the impact it has on the results.
 Such communication shall remain confidential, subject to applicable law.